$26 million Chevy Chase mansion from 1894 hits markets

 The patriarch, J.J.
 Cafaro, made headlines in 2002, when he pleaded guilty for bribing a public official — former Ohio congressman James Traficant — and also faced charges of falsifying campaign contributions.

-Located at 9 Chevy Chase Circle, the mansion is precariously close to the border with the District, yet sits on the Maryland side.
+Located at 9 Chevy Chase Circle, the mansion is close to the border with the District, yet sits on the Maryland side.

 It was the first home built in Chevy Chase and served as a symbol of an affluent community its builders envisioned the neighborhood would eventually grow to.